Swapna Suresh claims her colleague, Sarith, abducted following revelations | Law-Order

 Swapna Suresh claims her colleague, Sarith, abducted following revelations

-The prime accused in the sensational gold smuggling in diplomatic bags case was on Wednesday morning allegedly forcibly taken away from the residence of Swapna Suresh, another accused in the case, after she told the media that there was a threat to her life and that is why she gave a statement to court about the alleged involvement of others, including the Kerala Chief Minister.The prime accused, Sarith P S, was kidnapped by some unknown persons from Suresh residence, she told reporters.She alleged that the kidnapping occurred minutes after her press conference this morning.
+Key accused in the sensational gold smuggling in diplomatic bags case, Swapna Suresh on Wednesday claimed a co-accused in the case was allegedly forcibly taken away from her residence this morning, after she claimed there was a threat to her life and that is why she gave a statement to a court about the alleged involvement of others, including the Kerala Chief Minister.The prime accused, Sarith P S, was kidnapped by some unknown persons from her residence, Suresh alleged while talking to reporters.She claimed the kidnapping occurred minutes after her press conference on Wednesday morning.

 - Country: